OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ```

 Normally, you'll find a file names *classes.dex* in the app root directory holding all the Java bytecode and data.
 This file adheres to the Dalvik Executable Format (DEX), an Android-specific way of packaging Java programs.
 Most Java decompilers expect plain class files or JARs as input, so you need to convert the classes.dex file into a JAR first.
-Once you have a Jar file, you can use any number of free decompilers to produce Java code - some popular decompilers are JD [3], Jad [17], Proycon [18] and CFR[19].
+Once you have a JAR file, you can use any number of free decompilers to produce Java code - some popular decompilers are JD [3], Jad [17], Proycon [18] and CFR [19].

+We'll pick CFR as our decompiler of choice.
+CFT is under active developmnet, and brand new releases are made available regularly on the author's website [19].
+Conveniently, CFR has been released under a MIT license, which means that it can be used freely for any purposes, even though its source code is not currently available.

+For convenience, we have packaged the dex2jar and CFR libraries along with a Python script that can be downloaded from the OWASP MSTG GitHub repo [21].
+Download apkx.py and apkx-libs.jar from the repository and you are ready to go.
+Run apkx.py to extract and decompile that Java classes from the APK:

 ```